-Making a Strategic Plan for Business: Transform Business Models Through Pricing 🏉
+Making a Strategic Plan for Business To Improve Your Pricing 🏉

-Sometimes it can be difficult to know whether you are implementing strategy in the best way possible.
-You may have a great strategy and the most optimally priced offering, but if sales and marketing cannot execute (and organisational incentives encourage sales and franchisees to push volume outside established guidelines), then the company’s investment in pricing software tools and talent to drive operating and business model adaption can be wasted.
+For example, you may have constructed a great business strategy and the most optimally priced offering, but if sales and marketing cannot execute (and organisational incentives encourage sales and franchisees to push volume outside established guidelines), then the company’s investment in strategy; associated data tools like modelling/visualisation or pricing software tools and even talent can be wasted.

 Why you should consider internal price management when you are making a strategic plan for business?